 Even in seemingly simple transactions, more than price is often being negotiated.
 By asking a high amount as a seller (or offering only a little as a buyer), you are implicitly defining the negotiation as an arm’s length haggle or a contest.
 You may need (and deserve) favorable terms, but before insisting on them, consider how you can achieve your goal without compromising a relationship or triggering a belligerent response.

-If you choose to make the first offer, what should you propose?
-Start your analysis by imagining a best case scenario based on circumstances that are plausible, though not all that likely.
+So, what should you propose?
+Start your analysis by imagining a best-case scenario based on circumstances that are plausible, though not all that likely.
 For example, if you procure goods or services for your organization, what might prompt a vendor to agree to a bargain price?
 (An overstock of inventory, perhaps, or the need to meet quarterly targets.)
 Then prepare a credible rationale for your offer.
 You not only want people to agree to your number (or something close to it), but also to accept your underlying reasoning.
 This can require a balancing act.
 On the one hand, you want to be persuasive.
-On the other, you want to give yourself room to adjust downward if your best case scenario proves unrealistic.
+On the other, you want to give yourself room to adjust downward if your best-case scenario proves unrealistic.

-The title of Donald Dell’s book is right on the money.
-Whether you should make the first offer depends on the situation.
+As the title of Donald Dell’s book suggests, whether you should make the first offer depends on the situation.
 Sometimes your counterpart may be much hungrier to make a deal than you ever thought.
 If so, like the Mississippi land owners who sold to the casino operators, you could be in for a windfall.

 But waiting has significant drawbacks.
 It empowers the other party to frame the negotiation, not simply in regard to a starting price but to the process itself.
 Will it be civil or contentious?
 Will it simply be a hard-ball exchange of offers and counters, or an explanation of reasonable criteria for a deal that will be acceptable to both sides?